Here's how to handle vaccine doubters: Don't fight

 "Sometimes it is about the child's immune system being overwhelmed," she said.
 "A lot of times parents bring up that they got far fewer shots than their children are getting."

 In those cases, Bell points out that vaccines are better designed than they were in the past, and have fewer antigens — the bits and pieces of bacteria and viruses that are used to activate the immune system.
-So while children now get more vaccinations than people did in the '60s, '70s or '80s, they're getting 20 percent fewer antigens.
+So while children now get more vaccinations than people did in the '60s, '70s or '80s, they're getting a 20-fold lower dose of antigens.

 And children's bodies deal with many more immune challenges every day than the amount delivered in any vaccines, Bell adds.